United Kingdom Travel Information

 During meetings, be tactful, avoid becoming emotional, and illustrate your experience with the subject at-hand.
 Performance and initiative are looked upon favourably, whereas academic pretension is given far less credence.
 Meetings are often used as platforms for debate, rather than moments of confirmation, so don't be surprised if not much progress is made.
 Be sure to respect and appeal to all parties involved, as the British have recently begun to take a far flatter approach to management and the responsibility of decision-making.
 And if things go well, purchase a pint or two for your clients or colleagues; though gifts are borderline inappropriate, a round of drinks will rarely be refused.

 The international country dialling code for the UK is +44.
-Mobile phone coverage is extensive, using GSM 1800 networks which may not be compatible with some dual-band US cell phones.
-Internet cafes are available in all major towns and cities, train stations and airports and wifi is widely available.
+Mobile phone coverage is extensive.
+Internet cafes are available in all major towns and cities, train stations, and airports.
+Wifi is also widely available.

 When arriving from a non-EU country, travellers can bring the following goods into the UK tax or duty free: 200 cigarettes, 100 cigarillos, 50 cigars or 250g of tobacco, 4 litres of still table wine, 16 litres of beer, 1 litre of spirits or strong liqueurs or 2 litres of fortified wine, sparkling wine or other alcoholic beverages of less than 22 per cent volume, £340 worth of all other goods including perfume and souvenirs.